 The CDA acts as a conduit issuer that sells bonds to private or nonprofit developers or a municipality that use the proceeds to finance a community building project.

 Because they are exempt from federal taxes and in certain cases state taxes, tax-exempt bonds are usually the lowest interest rate option for real estate projects and new equipment purchases.

 Tax-exempt bonds can be sold in the capital markets or directly to your bank or another financial institution.
 Our conduit housing finance policy and application can be found here.

 The GROW Fund is a financing tool to fill remaining funding gaps in rental and owner-occupied housing proposals affordable to modest income households that are in city and township-initiated redevelopment projects in Washington County.

 The Washington County CDA approves GROW fund loans on an ongoing basis.
-Our GROW fund policy can be viewed here.
+Our GROW fund policy and application form can be viewed here.

 Tax Increment Financing